To lose weight after C-section

 It’s a dream of every mom to lose weight after C-section, isn’t it?
 But after C-section, we may have restrictions on what and how we can do to lose weight.
 Especially when it comes to exercise.
 After all, due to C-section we actually have two major recoveries to think of.
 Childbirth recovery.
 And major surgery recovery aka C-section recovery.

-So, basically your body has a lot to deal with and to heal.
+So, basically, your body has a lot to deal with and to heal.

 Therefore, we must be patient and extra careful in what we do to lose weight.
 We have to make sure that we recover properly from the C-section.
-The last thing we want is having problem with the cut and stitches inside our tummies.
+The last thing we want is having a problem with the cut and stitches inside our tummies.

 However, we still want to lose the extra weight that we put on during pregnancy, right?
-The weight that stayed even after your baby born.
+The weight that stayed even after your baby was born.

-Me included.
+Myself included.
 Because I put on a lot of weight during my pregnancy.
 All the way through, I gained about 44 lbs (19.9 kg) in total.
 No kidding.
 I was huge as a mama whale towards the end of my pregnancy.

 So, obviously I did want to lose weight.
-And I even thought about weight loss program when the baby arrived.
+And I even thought about a weight loss program when the baby arrived.